-Exasol Analytic Database (Single Node and Cluster, Enterprise Support) is the pay-as-you-go version of Exasol 6.1.
-It comes with 24x7 incident management support.
+Exasol Analytic Database (Single Node and Cluster, Enterprise Support) is the pay-as-you-go version of Exasol that comes with 24x7 incident management support.
 You need to register to enable the support for your account.
 After you register, you can get the following benefits:

 - Access to Exasol Community

 Click the following button to register for support.